edemond/abstract/README.md

 Rhythm is its own domain and thus probably ought to be another mini-language in the language.

 The project also suffers from not being a self-contained musical environment, violating principle #3.
 That is, it just emits MIDI, and doesn't generate its own audio.
-To hear anything, you have to do something like into a fiddly JACK + MIDI environment like running a softsynth and QJackCtl in separate windows, and wiring everything together just right.
+To hear anything, you have to do something like plug it into a JACK + MIDI environment, like running a softsynth and QJackCtl in separate windows, and wiring everything together just right.
+Or pipe it to outboard gear.

 ## Build-time dependencies